ehjjjj/h8/README.md

 You have to submit the following file in a <strong>zip</strong> folder on the blackboard:
 * `pa08.c` - This file should have `createDouble()`, `createVID()`, `setVariablesDouble()` , and `setVariablesVID`. functions implemented.
 * `main.c` - This file should have `main()` function implemented.<br/>
-* `Makefile` - This file should have 10 different test cases commands (50% sorted, 50% unsorted), and test coverage command at the end.
+* `Makefile` - This file should have 10 different test cases commands (All Sorted i.e | sort), and test coverage command at the end.
 The output of each command should be in file named test_case_name.txt, i.e if the test case name is testVID then the filename will be testVID.txt

 `Note: There is a 15% penalty of your final grade, if you do not submit a Makefile`